stolinski/tolin.ski/src/posts/local-first-options.md

 While this option is very flexible, there is a distinct focus on ease of use here.
 However since there are great integrations for things like Prisma, it means that if you are off that happy path, this isn't for you.
 Overall for a middle of the road version of "do it all for me" ElectricSQL is one of the most interesting options.

 ### PouchDB

 https://pouchdb.com

-TODO Pouch seems interesting, but there is a whole world of Couch and PouchDb that I need to explore more before having an opinion on it.
+Pouch seems interesting, but there is a whole world of Couch and PouchDb that I need to explore more before having an opinion on it.

 ### TinyBase